nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- Avoid missing NAS message Wireshark error on RrcReconfiguration
+- Find a way to get O-DU PHY stub to send ReconfigurationComplete in the right order (recompile with `ratio = 20`)
 - Common XXAP structures in Asn.1 generator (e.g. Snssai, GtpTunnel) to allow easy transfer between NGAP, F1AP, E1AP
 - Use proper 32 bit bitstrings for TransportAddress in E1AP messages (avoids Wireshark decode issue)
 - Support for BearerContextModificationRequest in CU-UP